ostis-ai/py-sc-client/README.md

 ## Handlers and reconnect settings

-You can set handlers on open/close connection, on reconnect and on error.
+You can set handlers on open/close connection, on reconnecting and on error.
 AsyncScClient receivers async functions, ScClient - sync

 - *AsyncScClient*.**set_on_open_handler**(on_open: Callable[[], Awaitable[None]])
 - *AsyncScClient*.**set_on_close_handler**(on_close: Callable[[], Awaitable[None]])
 - *AsyncScClient*.**set_on_error_handler**(on_error: Callable[[Exception], Awaitable[None]])
 - *AsyncScClient*.**set_on_reconnect_handler**(on_reconnect: Callable[[], Awaitable[None]])

 - *ScClient*.**set_on_open_handler**(on_open: Callable[[], None])
 - *ScClient*.**set_on_close_handler**(on_close: Callable[[], None])